FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 Mass Delete Action Options
 **************************

-By default, the mass delete action uses the ``pim_custom_entity.action.mass_delete`` service with the following options :
+By default, the mass delete action uses the ``pim_custom_entity.action.mass_delete`` service with the following options:

 .. code-block:: yaml